christiantomato/TypeRunner/README.md

 https://gluonhq.com/products/scene-builder/
 * Passkey for the Admin Screen is: 1234
 * You can use the dummy account ("admin", "password") for testing.
-* In the zip file submission, you can find classes, JavaDoc, and the .jar under target.